murphyb2/PortfolioFull/README.md

 # PortfolioFull
- Django project with all apps consolidated into one prjoect
+ Django project with all apps consolidated into one project Also updates to newest React version to eliminate lifecycle methods